cosmos/sdk-tutorials/hellochain/tutorial/00-intro.md

 For this tutorial we are going to first build a "blank" application capable of only bank-like interactions and then add some arbitrary "hello world" functionality in the form of our `greeter` module.
-Nothing needs to be downloaded or cloned, we will create every file from scratch.

 All of the final source code for this tutorial project is in this directory (and compiles).
 However, it is best to follow along manually and try building the project yourself!